 Job costing is the method of recording the accumulation of costs (materials, labour and overheads) at a small unit level, rather than for a business as a whole.
 This allows you to understand the expense needed to create a unique product, which is highly valuable for improving operational efficiency and also has an important impact on profitability.

-By carefully reviewing the costs associated with each manufacturing line you can understand with greater accuracy where your profit margins lie, and identify areas to increase margins through lower staff costs or wastage reviews.
+Within industries that have tight profit margins, such as manufacturing, having this insight into line items can have a make or break impact on your bottom line.
+By carefully reviewing the costs associated with each manufacturing line, you can understand with greater accuracy where your profit margins lie and can identify areas to increase margins through lower staff costs or wastage reviews.